hci-a-if-its-2019/final-project-hooray-team/readme.md

 TCExam automates all assessment phases: authoring, scheduling, delivering, and reporting.
 It's easy to use and do not require expensive hardware to run, nor additional commercial software.
 Users connect to the TCExam system using a common Web-browser like Mozilla Firefox or Internet Explorer.

 ## System's Bad UIs
-* Save button in between the next and previous button
+* Save / confirm button in between the next and previous button
+* Delete Alert is shown in green color
+* If there is unfulfilled requirement in fields, the system does not show which fields are error.
+* Give abbreviation as a label in field (not clear), although the system provide tooltip
+* If failed in login and auth, the system does not show / throw anything
+* When user tries to log on and failed many times, the system show _static_ number of seconds before next attempt
+* Main menu tab is not consistent.
+When user logout, the system still show several active tabs

 ## Instruction Script